City of Mobile selects design team for Africatown Welcome Center

-MOBILE, Ala.
-(WKRG) — The City of Mobile has chosen a team to lead the design and engineering work for the Africatown Welcome Center.
-The group includes firms and non-profit organizations that have helped bring award-winning cultural and historical projects to life in other communities.
+Mobile, Ala — Through a comprehensive procurement process, the City of Mobile has chosen an experienced team to lead the design and engineering work for the Africatown Welcome Center.
+This talented group includes firms and non-profit organizations that have helped bring award-winning cultural and historical projects to life in other communities.

 The primary recipient of the design and engineering contract is Alabama-based Studio 2H Design LLC, which oversaw the campus master planning and historical documentation of the Historic Bethel Baptist Church and the Carver Theater/Alabama Jazz Hall of Fame in Birmingham.